Suspect sought after armed carjacking near Briggs Nursery in North Attleboro

 According to police, the suspect showed a gun and stole a vehicle from the victim’s home, which is located next to Briggs Nursery on Kelley Boulevard.

 The vehicle has since been recovered, according to reports.
-The vehicle belonged to a woman in her 70s, who owns the business.
+The vehicle belonged to a 78-year-old woman who owns the business, which is next to her home.

-The victim’s son says she is “shaken to the core.”
-Employees at the nursery say they are shocked by the incident.
+The victim’s son said she is “shaken to the core.”
+Employees at the nursery said they are shocked by the incident.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)